zulip/zulip/README.dev.md

 This seems to be caused by Vagrant behavior; for more information, see [the vagrant-lxc FAQ entry about shared folder permissions ][lxc-sf].

-Installation overview for any platform that supports Vagrant
+Brief installation instructions for Vagrant development environment
 -------------

 Start by cloning this repository: `git clone https://github.com/zulip/zulip.git`